pixie79/sbt-cucumber-plugin/README.markdown

     }

 ## Project Setup ##
-To install the cucumber plugin, add entries to the build plugins file (project/plugins/build.sbt) as follows:
+To install the cucumber plugin, add entries to the build plugins file (project/plugins.sbt) as follows:

+1. For version 0.9-SNAPSHOT (which support cucumber-jvm 1.2.0 and Scala 2.11)

+> resolvers += Resolver.url("sbt-cuke Github Repo",
+   new URL("https://github.com/karahanozturk/xsbt-cucumber-plugin/raw/mvn-repo/"))( Patterns("[organization]/[module]_[scalaVersion]_[sbtVersion]/[revision]/[artifact].[ext]") )

+> addSbtPlugin("templemore" % "sbt-cucumber-plugin" % "0.9.0-SNAPSHOT")

+&nbsp;&nbsp;&nbsp; _Alternatively, instead of using the Github Repo above, you can download the binaries from the mvn-repo branch and deploy them to your maven repo_

+2. For version 0.8 and older:

-    resolvers += "Templemore Repository" at "https://templemore.co.uk/repo/"
+> resolvers += "Templemore Repository" at "https://templemore.co.uk/repo/"

-    addSbtPlugin("templemore" % "sbt-cucumber-plugin" % "0.8.0")
+> addSbtPlugin("templemore" % "sbt-cucumber-plugin" % "0.8.0")

 ### Basic Configuration ###
 To add the cucumber plugin settings to a basic project, just add the following to the build.sbt file: